 “‘Not that bad’?
 ‘Not that bad’?
 Doug, this is beyond bad, this is international infamy bad, this is…bloody hell this is fucking say-bye-bye-to-Europe bad…”

-I dropped the painting on the floor, lifted up my hands, ducked down my head and clutched at my brow like nobody’s business.
+I dropped the painting on the floor, lifted up my hands, ducked down my head and clutched at my brow.
 I couldn’t even decide on which was the best groan to go for, so I tried a few.
 “You’ve done it this time, you idiot.
 This is it for you.
 You’ll have to go to bloody Timbuktu or something.”

 “Well,” he said, mock insulted.
 “One, to say goodbye to my little sister who I practically raised,”